cosmos/cosmos-sdk/docs/architecture/PROCESS.md

 * `LAST CALL <date for the last call>`: [optional] clear notify that we are close to accept updates.
 Changing a status to `LAST CALL` means that social consensus (of Cosmos SDK maintainers) has been reached and we still want to give it a time to let the community react or analyze.
 * `ACCEPTED`: ADR which will represent a currently implemented or to be implemented architecture design.
 * `REJECTED`: ADR can go from PROPOSED or ACCEPTED to rejected if the consensus among project stakeholders will decide so.
-* `SUPERSEDED by ADR-xxx`: ADR which has been superseded by a new ADR.
+* `SUPERSEEDED by ADR-xxx`: ADR which has been superseded by a new ADR.
 * `ABANDONED`: the ADR is no longer pursued by the original authors.

 ## Language used in ADR